gael37/Emporium/README.md

 <img width="824" alt="image" src="https://github.com/gael37/Emporium/assets/113553373/864bed5b-1167-41f7-8a45-7cda355dd37f">

-Loading informative message:
+You can see below a 'loading in progress' informative message:

 ![image](https://github.com/gael37/Emporium/assets/113553373/6d6d80e8-0074-4363-9f8c-81d564e28e97)

-Images uploaded management buttons:
+You can see below the numbered images with a 'delete' button:

 ![image](https://github.com/gael37/Emporium/assets/113553373/df148d3c-96bb-456d-af99-3fa7ca59dc90)

-One of the challenges was to integrate the Stripe payment system to my website.
+Another challenge was to integrate the Stripe payment system to my website.
 I needed to do some research to figure out how to use the Stripe API in test mode, and make sure I send the correct pieces of information regarding the products that are in the users' basket.
 Below you can see the main piece of the views.py in my 'payments' django app:

 <img width="779" alt="image" src="https://github.com/gael37/Emporium/assets/113553373/39362723-2b19-439f-b799-e0338e5d17d1">